 - Consumption of fruits and vegetables: A healthy diet, low in saturated fats and rich in many fruits and vegetables, may help decrease the threat of Prostate Cancer.
-Consuming soy-based foods, incorporated into a regular diet also decreases the risk
+Consuming soy-based foods incorporated into a regular diet may decrease the risk

 What is the Prognosis of Prostate Cancer?
 (Outcomes/Resolutions)

-- The earlier the stage, and lower the grade of cancer; better is the prognosis
+- The earlier the stage and lower the grade of cancer, the better is the prognosis

-- Fortunately, individuals affected by Prostate Cancer, have a survival rate of approximately 93% at 10 years, and 77% at 15 years (after the onset of cancer)
+- In general, individuals affected by Prostate Cancer have a survival rate of approximately 93% at 10 years, and 77% at 15 years (after the onset of cancer)

 Additional and Relevant Useful Information for Prostate Cancer:

 The National Cancer Institute estimates that around 250,000 new cases would be diagnosed, and over 33,000 people die from Prostate Cancer in the United States, during the year 2011.

 What are some Useful Resources for Additional Information?

 Toll-Free: (800) 227-2345